ethereum/execution-apis/docs/making-changes.md

 [ethereum/pm][pm]) to discuss the proposal, at which point formal support can be ascertained.

-Often times, support will be conditional certain changes.
+Oftentimes, support will be conditional on certain changes.
 This means that proposals will cycle between formal proposal work and earning support from clients.
 This should be expected and not discourage authors.